The ADHD Tax Explained: What It Is & Why It Happens

 • Task paralysis, driven by emotions like boredom or anxiety, hinders task initiation.

-• Strategies include immediate note-taking, setting visible reminders, and prompt task completion.
+• Strategies include immediate note-taking, setting visible reminders, and prompting task completion.

 • Visibility of essential items and doubling up on necessities helps to counter forgetfulness.